C-HGP/ProjectGAlarm-master/README.md

 * Keypad setup
 * Modes such as shell-alarm/full-alarm

-I hope you'll find this project interesting as this is my first big project during my class.
-This will be updated now and then

 # How to setup #

 To setup this system with the exact same Arduino build I have you need to: